catalyst-cloud/catalystcloud-docs/source/tutorials/region-failover-using-the-fastly-cdn.rst

 down.

-There are many mechanisms for redirecting traffic to alternative origin servers base don availability, the main ones are:
+There are many mechanisms for redirecting traffic to alternative origin servers based on availability, the main ones are:

-- DNS based
+- DNS redirection
 - Redirect via a proxy
 - Network redirection